 Regulation 2-5-402 requires a Health Risk Assessment (HRA) if TAC emissions exceed the screening thresholds set forth in Table 2-5-1 in Regulation 2, Rule 5.
-For this project, emissions of diesel particulate matter exceeds the Table 2-5-1 screening thresholds.
+For this project, the emissions of diesel particulate matter exceed the Table 2-5-1 screening threshold for chronic risk.

-The BAAQMD therefore undertook a refined HRA4 to evaluate the potential chronic carcinogenic and non-carcinogenic health risks from diesel emissions from this project.
-The HRA evaluated risks to workers and to residents in the vicinity of the project.
+The BAAQMD therefore performed a refined HRA4 to evaluate the potential chronic, carcinogenic and non-carcinogenic health risks from diesel emissions from this project.